hariprasanth3105/Data-Science/README.md

 -Aspiring data scientist

--This is my first python dataset where I used Dataset called "Car Sales" and I used pandas , numpy, matplotlib.pyplot packages
+-This is my python datasets

 -Feel free to give me suggestions